plone/training/about/glossary.rst

     NPM
         npm is a package manager for the JavaScript programming language.
         It is the default package manager for the JavaScript runtime environment Node.js.
+        Also a registry of Javascript packages, similar to PyPI.

     TTW
         Through-The-Web, changes in the browser/